Gontier-Julien/Linux-YAOK/README.md

 - x86-64-v2 as the base Kernel architecture
 - Dedicated Kernel for x86-64-v3 architectures
 - Build with -02 and latest LTS cycle for stability
-- PREEMPT enabled by default
+- PREEMPT & MGLRU enabled by default
 - Tweaked default CFS CPU Scheduler
 - No OC, timer frequency is set at 250HZ base
-- Latest & improved ZSTD patch-set
 - Follow some Upstream Kernel changes
 - Removed a lot of debug and logging options